blake1ward/tuffluvtheme/Amazon.md

 published: true
 ---

+<h3>COMING SOON!</h3>

-Tuff Luv is available on Amazon here: link
+Tuff Luv will most likely be available on Amazon mid-September.

+Meanwhile, send me an email for a FREE pdf copy while you wait: blake1ward@gmail.com